Running Combat

 Range Types

 Close: Attacks in close range are to targets between six and ten feet from your location.
-Close examples are whips, polearms, and shotguns.

 Long: Attacks in long range are to targets between thirty and one hundred feet from your location.
-Long examples are pulse rifles, javelins, and rocket launchers.

 Melee: Attacks in melee range are to targets adjacent to your location or within six feet.
-Melee examples are striking, swords, and axes.

 Medium: Attacks in medium range are to targets between ten to thirty feet from your location.
-Medium examples are short bows, light crossbows, and cobarri.

 Out: Out of range targets have usually escaped you or are obstructed from view.
 Characters will have to maneuver around to bring the target back into range.